Covy: An AI-powered Robot with a Compound Vision System for Detecting Breaches in Social Distancing

 This experiment compares the performance of the RGB-D and RGB-based vision systems in detecting social distancing violations.
-We treat the problem as a binary classification task and evaluate the detection accuracy, recall, and precision.
-Figure \ref{fig:overall} shows the confusion matrices for the RGB-D and RGB breach detection, and Table \ref{tab:classification} compares the accuracy, precision, and recall between them.
-First, we notice a drop in the performance of both methods when moving from simulated to the real world.
-This is mainly due to the increase in the ALE (as shown in Figure~\ref{fig:localization_error}).
-However, while the RGB-D method performs better in simulation, the margin in performance between the two methods shrinks in reality.
-This is due to the ratio at which the ALE changes in the simulated and real environment of both methods.
-Overall, both algorithms maintained an accuracy equal to 82\%.
+We treat this problem as a binary classification task and evaluate the detection accuracy, recall, and precision.
+Figure \ref{fig:overall} shows the confusion matrices of the classification, and Table \ref{tab:classification} compares the said metrics between the two methods.

+\textit{Simulation:-} From Table \ref{tab:classification}, we notice that the accuracy is equal to 96\% and 92\% for the RGB-D and RGB systems with high precision and recall.
+Both methods can therefore accurately classify social distancing breaches in simulation.
+However, the recall of the RGB method is lower than that of the RGB-D one by $7\%$.
+In other words, the RGB vision system classifies more breaches as safe compared to the RGB-D counterpart.
+The reason is that, the RGB system has about three times the detection range of the RGB-D camera but the variance in the localization error increases significantly for large distances ($> 13\,m$, Figure \ref{fig:ale_rgbsim}).
+Hence, when running the experiments, we noticed that a large number of false negatives were detected for distances above $15\,m$.

+\textit{Reality:-} Similarly, the classification precision is high in the real environment $(\geq 90\%)$ (Table \ref{tab:classification}).
+However, the accuracy and recall fall off.
+This decrease is due to the negative effect of the real environment and its surrounding on the performance of our systems.
+Additionally, we noticed, during the experiments, that many misclassifications happen at the limits of the cameras' field of view (i.e., where the ALE is high).
+Overall, both algorithms maintained accuracy of 82\% in realistic conditions.
 Qualitative results of both methods are shown in Figure \ref{fig:qualitative}.
-Combined, these results show the promising ability of these approaches in recognizing breaches in social distancing.
+Combined, these results show the promising ability of Covy in recognizing breaches in social distancing.